5kydriven/alumni-tracker-system/README.md

-# Capstone Skill Development Repository
+# Capstone Repository
-The primary objective of this repository is to foster the growth of individual skills while strengthening our collective teamwork.
-Here, we will work together to refine and enhance our abilities, ensuring a successful and seamless execution of our capstone project.
+The name of this repo is bound to change when we have our title.